deserie-dev/Google-Cloud-Practice-Project/translation-1.md

 ## Objectives:

-In this lab you will elarn how to perform the following tasks:
+In this lab you will learn how to perform the following tasks:

 * Provision a Kubernetes cluster using Kubernetes Engine
 * Deploy and manage Docker containers using kubectl